Skip to Content

 How Much Does it Cost to Rent a Car in France?

-You may want to check out Discover Cars to compare the different prices for your dates and find the best deals.
-You can get some good deals from world-renown rental companies like Avis, Sixt Car Hire, Europcar and others.
+You may want to check out Discover Cars to compare different prices for your dates and find the best deals.
+You can get some good deals from world-renowned rental companies like Avis, Sixt Car Hire, Europcar and others.

-(!)
-That said, avoid Rhodium at Nice Airport at all costs.
-It may seem cheaper and therefore attractive, but last time I rented from them they literally tried to scam every customer they had, refusing already purchase coverage, denying a particular car you booked unless you pay extra and other things an unreliable operator would do.
+IMPORTANT: Avoid Rhodium at Nice Airport at all costs.
+It may seem cheaper and therefore attractive, but last time I rented from them they literally tried to scam every customer they had, refusing already purchase coverage, denying a particular car you booked unless you pay extra, and other things an unreliable operator would do.

 The more costly aspect comes in when considering fuel and highway tolls, but that’s to be expected of any more developed area.
 Highways are very expensive so keep it in mind!